-On November 1, 2019, Euroseas signed a second agreement with Colby Trading Ltd. to draw another \$2.5 million loan to finance working capital needs.
+On November 1, 2019, Euroseas signed a second agreement with Colby, as supplemented on November 15, 2020, to draw another \$2.5 million loan to finance working capital needs.
 Interest on the loan is 8% per annum and is payable quarterly.
-There are no principal repayments until December 31, 2020, when the loan matures.
-Under certain circumstances, the Company can pay principal in equity, and the loan is convertible in common stock of the Company at the option of the lender at certain times.
-The Company paid \$33,333 in interest for this loan for the fiscal year 2019.
+This loan was fully repaid upon its maturity on March 31, 2021.
+The Company paid \$33,333 and \$201,248 on interest for this loan for the years ended December 31, 2019 and 2020, respectively.

-In addition to the terms specific to each loan described above, all the above loans are secured with a pledge of all the issued shares of each borrower.
+In addition to the terms specific to each bank loan described above, all the above bank loans are secured with a pledge of all the issued shares of each borrower.

-The loan agreements also contain covenants such as minimum requirements regarding the hull ratio cover (the ratio of fair value of vessel to outstanding loan less cash in retention accounts ranging from 120% to 140%), restrictions as to changes in management and ownership of the ship-owning companies, distribution of profits or assets (i.e. not permitting dividend payment or other distributions in cases that an event of default has occurred), additional indebtedness and mortgage of vessels without the lender's prior consent, sale of vessels, maximum fleetwide leverage, sale of capital stock of our subsidiaries, ability to make investments and other capital expenditures, entering in mergers or acquisitions, minimum cash balance requirements and minimum cash retention accounts (restricted cash).
+The bank loan agreements also contain covenants such as minimum requirements regarding the security cover ratio covenant (the ratio of fair value of vessel to outstanding loan less cash in retention accounts), restrictions as to changes in management and ownership of the ship-owning companies, distribution of profits or assets (i.e. not permitting dividend payment or other distributions in cases that an event of default has occurred), additional indebtedness and mortgage of vessels without the lender's prior consent, sale of vessels, maximum fleet-wide leverage, sale of capital stock of the Company's subsidiaries, ability to make investments and other capital expenditures, entering in mergers or acquisitions, minimum cash balance requirements and minimum cash retention accounts (restricted cash).
 The loan agreements also require the Company to make deposits in retention accounts with certain banks that can only be used to pay the current loan instalments.
 Minimum cash balance requirements are in addition to cash held in retention accounts.
-These cash deposits amounted to \$5,717,063 and \$4,410,376 as of December 31, 2018 and 2019, respectively, and are included in "Restricted cash" under "Current assets" and "Long-term assets" in the consolidated balance sheets.
-As of December 31, 2019, all the debt covenants are satisfied.
+These cash deposits amounted to \$4,410,376 and \$2,245,010 as of December 31, 2019 and 2020, respectively, and are included in "Restricted cash" under "Current assets" and "Longterm assets" in the consolidated balance sheets.
+As of December 31, 2020, all the debt covenants are satisfied.

-Interest expense for the years ended December 31, 2017, 2018 and 2019 amounted to \$1,380,458, \$2,703,845 and \$3,219,471 respectively.
+Interest expense for the years ended December 31, 2018, 2019 and 2020 amounted to \$2,703,845, \$3,219,471 and \$3,836,985 respectively.